luksvrd/ORMEcommerce/README.md

 ## Questions

 If you have any questions about the repo, open an issue at https://github.com/luksvrd?tab=repositories or contact me directly ljvy9b@gmail.com.

+## Credits

+Thanks to [Manav Misra] (https://github.com/manavm1990/node-starter) for the Node.js Starter Template & all his teachings throughout the WUSTL Coding Bootcamp.

 ## Contributing